 “Our hour is up,” she said, her voice shaking slightly as she shoved her books into her bag.
 The screech of her chair against the library floor sounded like a scream in the silence.
 She needed to breathe; she needed distance from the way his eyes made her feel like she was the one being hunted.

 She paused, looking at his lanky, uncoordinated frame.
 “I noticed the Fen-Ball playbook,” she said.
 “It’s a barbaric sport, but a good start.
 It requires quick thinking and even quicker casting.”
 She stood, her posture as rigid as a marble statue, desperate to salvage her reputation before it melted in his heat.
-“You need to learn some moves, Holloway.
-You’re a precision nightmare because you’ve wasted too much time holding back instead of learning control.
+“You need to learn some moves, Clark.”
+She flipped her braid over her left shoulder, running a smoothing hand down.
+“You’re a precision nightmare because you’ve wasted too much time holding back instead of learning control.
 Your magic is wild because you are wild.”

-Gwen gathered her things, crumbling her torn page of Circle rules into a tight ball in her fist.
+Gwen gathered her things, crumbling her torn page of Circle rules into a ball in her fist.
 “And keep your ‘theories’ about my ancestors to yourself.
 I have a legacy to protect, even if you’re hell-bent on setting it on fire.”

 She wouldn’t be cast aside.
 If the laws were going to bend around the Chosen One, she would be the one to decide where that new path led.

-The slate-grey sky hung low over Cairn-Gait, threatening a downpour that would turn the already sodden athletic grounds into a quagmire.
-Gwen stood on the North Spire balcony, wind whipping her silver-blonde hair.
-But she remained a perched bird of prey overlooking the field below, a sharp silhouette of royal blue and charcoal against the ancient stone.
+Gwen stood on the North Spire balcony, the crisp, September wind whipping her silver-blonde hair.
+She remained a perched bird of prey overlooking the field below, a sharp silhouette of royal blue and charcoal against the ancient stone.

 Beside her, her companions were in full judgmental attendance.
 Sloan leaned over the gothic balustrade, looking like a gargoyle in an oversized vintage wool coat.
 Estelle was a vision of preppy perfection in a tailored indigo blazer and a knotted silk scarf.
 Charlotte hovered a pace behind them, a sour shadow in layered black-and-blue argyle, her brown eyes fixed on a sketchpad, preparing for her next Fashion Society meeting, rather than the mud-pit below.

-“It’s a riot for the unrefined,” Charlotte drawled.
-She didn’t look up from her sketches.
-“I don’t know why we’re here.
-This sport was invented by mixed-bloods who couldn’t be bothered to learn standard duelling.
-Watching people sweat is grotesque, especially when half the field is populated by Vapours who look like they’ve never seen a hex.
+“This sport was invented by mixed-bloods who couldn’t be bothered to learn standard duelling,” Charlotte said, her scowl deepening.
+“Watching people sweat is grotesque, especially when half the field is populated by Vapours who look like they’ve never blocked a hex.
 It’s pointless charity to let them try out.
-Having a team of losers makes Cairn-Gait look ridiculous.”
+Having a team of losers makes Cairn-Gait look weak.”

 “Don’t be such a buzzkill, Charlotte,” Estelle teased, casting a side-eye at a dark-haired girl on the opposing scrimmage line.
 “There’s more than muddy boys to look at.
 There’s also muddy girls.
 Have you seen that third–year girl?
-Very… Flexible.
+Very… flexible.
 Very you.”

 “Vane is limited,” Gwen remarked, her voice cutting through their chatter like dry kindling.
 “He relies on drawn-out strategies because his resonance reserve is shallow.
 In a real duel, he’d be on his back in seconds.”